-In recent years Jim has composed three novels dramatizing the scientific worldview: The Last Witchfinder (William Morrow, 2006; Campbell, Tiptree and BSFA finalist), The Philosopher's Apprentice (William Morrow, 2008; Campbell finalist), and Galápagos Regained (St. Martin's, in press), in which Charles Darwin's zookeeper attempts to win the Great God Contest.
+In recent years Jim has composed three novels dramatizing the scientific worldview: The Last Witchfinder (William Morrow, 2006; Campbell, Tiptree, and BSFA finalist), The Philosopher's Apprentice (William Morrow, 2008; Campbell finalist), and Galápagos Regained (St. Martin's Press, 2015, Grand Prix de l'Imaginaire finalist).

-As an anthologist, Jim has compiled three Nebula Awards volumes (Harcourt Brace, 1992, 1993, 1994) and, with Kathryn Morrow, The SFWA European Hall of Fame (Tor, 2007), sixteen Continental SF stories in English translation.
+As an anthologist, Jim has compiled three Nebula Awards volumes (Harcourt Brace, 1992, 1993, 1994) and, with Kathryn Morrow, The SFWA European Hall of Fame (Tor, 2007; Grand Prix de l'Imaginaire finalist).
 An earlier Jim and Kathy project, Tolkien Lesson Plans (2004), appears on the Houghton Mifflin website.
-The Volume 5, Number 12 issue of Paradoxa: Studies in World Literary Genres, was devoted to "the Divinely Human Comedy of James Morrow” (1999, Winchell, ed.).
+The Volume 5, Number 12 issue of Paradoxa was devoted to “The Divinely Human Comedy of James Morrow” (1999, Winchell, ed.).